 To emphasize, this is all hypothetical, and getting into the details here requires a separate article.
 But here are the highlights:

-In 2015, this research team demonstrated that when muscles surrounding our scalp perimeter contract, they form a tension pattern at the top of our scalps that perfectly aligns with the pattern and progression of AGA.
+In 2015, this research team demonstrated that when muscles surrounding our scalp perimeter contract, they form a tension pattern at the top of our scalps that closely aligns with the pattern and progression of AGA.
 Here’s the model:

 As we already know, chronic tension can be interpreted in the body as inflammation.
 And interestingly, this might have implications in AGA.

-Resultantly, our bodies will try to “respond” to this inflammation by sending signaling proteins (i.e. TGF-B1) and hormones (i.e., DHT) to resolve the insult.
+Resultantly, inflammatory models suggest that our bodies often try to “respond” to inflammation by sending signaling proteins (i.e. TGF-B1) and hormones (i.e., DHT) to resolve the insult.
 But if this tensile model holds true, then since inflammation in AGA would then be partly tension-derived — and not injury- or infection-derived — our bodies can’t resolve it with an inflammatory response.
 The end-result: a chronic, low-grade attempt at resolving inflammation that can only be resolved by relieving tension.

-Eventually, this chronic inflammation results in the accumulation of scar tissue.
+Eventually, this chronic inflammation would result in the accumulation of scar tissue.
 Specifically, fibrosis in mesodermal tissues.
 And just like mesodermal sheath expansion in the catagen phase of the hair cycle, any additional accumulation of tissue in these regions will constrict hair shaft space… leading to the progressive miniaturization of hair.

 In this model, the order of operations looks like this:

 Scalp muscles contract >> tension generates across top of scalp >> inflammatory response >> fibrosis in mesodermal sheath >> mesodermal tissue expansion >> hair shaft constriction alongside reduced blood flow >> hair loss.

-This is why I believe that poor circulation is a cause of pattern hair loss.
+This is why I believe that poor circulation might also be a cause of pattern hair loss.
 And this is why I still stand by the AGA pathology model I proposed in my paper:

-End-stages of the hair cycle (i.e., catagen and telogen) share morphological similarities with parts of AGA progression.
+End-stages of the hair cycle (i.e., catagen and telogen) share histological similarities with parts of AGA progression.
 Resultantly, some investigators use histological studies on the hair cycle to try and explain the order of events in AGA.
 This has been especially true for determining if reduced blood circulation is a consequence of AGA… or a cause.